jezzsantos/ServiceStack.Webhooks.Azure/README.md

 By default, these services will connect to the local Azure Emulator (UseDevelopmentStorage=true) which might be fine for testing your service, but after you have deployed to your cloud, you will want to provide different storage connection strings.

-If you use the overload constructors, and pass in the `IAppSettings`, like this, you can load settings from your Azure cloud configuration:
+If you use the overload constructors, and pass in the `IAppSettings`, like this, you can load settings from your Azure cloud configuration (`ServiceConfiguration.cscfg`):

 ```
 public override void Configure(Container container)